mjh-test1/mjh-test1.github.io/_posts/2015-11-23-site-build.md

 * Twittercards - Using [code from David Ensinger](http://davidensinger.com/2013/04/supporting-twitter-cards-with-jekyll/)
 * Google analytics - A simple include file and `_config.yaml` variable to hold the tracking code
 * Sharing link on posts - I actually did this bit myself!
-* Excerpts - I changed the default index page to show excerpts rather than the full post, code borrowed and adapted from [Scott Lowe index page](https://github.com/lowescott/lowescott.github.io/blob/master/index.html) and the [Jekyll guide](http://jekyllrb.com/docs/posts/)
+* Excerpts - I changed the default index page to show excerpts rather than the full post, code borrowed and adapted from [Scott Lowe's index page](https://github.com/lowescott/lowescott.github.io/blob/master/index.html) and the [Jekyll guide](http://jekyllrb.com/docs/posts/)